Can You Go to Graduate School with a High GRE and Low GPA?

 Read more: How to Get a Job: 10 Effective Tips to Land Your Next Role

-If you have established strong relationships within your field, you should ask these mentors, colleagues, and professionals to recommend you for the program.
-Your letters should discuss your work ethic, dedication, capabilities, and personal character.
+If you have established strong relationships within your field, you should ask these mentors, colleagues, and professionals to write a letter of recommendation for you.
+Your letters should discuss your work ethic, dedication, capabilities, and personal character to further broaden an admissions committee's understanding of you as a graduate candidate.

 Your resume provides an overview of your academic and professional journey.
 You should tailor your resume to your graduate program of interest and ensure it highlights your most relevant accomplishments and skills.
 If you know your program of interest values certain skills, customize your resume to align with the program.